The Harp at an Event

 How much do I need to practice?

 If you are an adult taking lessons, it really depends on how demanding other aspects of your life are, such as your job or family.
-It is advisable to practice from 30 minutes to 3 hours every day to make consistent progress.
+It is advisable to practice at least 30 minutes every day to make consistent progress.
 For young children, however, practice time may vary.
 Sometimes it's a good idea to break up children's practice into manageable chunks to accommodate their attention spans, such as dividing 30 minutes into two 15 minute sessions during the day.

 What is the best age to start learning the harp?